Adi3011/QandAapp_microservice/README.md

 4)We can have multiple instance of question service and the FeignClient that we have used at quiz microservice will handle the load balancing between different instances.

 5)Here Api Gateway act as a layer between making a request to quiz service and then sending request to different question service instance.
 As different microservice are running at there own port and host , to avoid specifying for each instance , we use this api gateway that handles these request.

+Run your quizserviceapplication,questionserviceapplication and apigatewayapplication file and open this http://localhost:8761/  (eureka server registry url)
+You can see your services registered here.